Rock Tumblers are one of our biggest sellers but you may have questions - see the FAQ below and it is very likely you will find an answer.

 PAYMENT AND POSTAGE OPTIONS?

 We post every day.
-Note that due to the heavy weight of these items, courier delivery is via Star Track Express - this is a road service and is NOT necessarily faster to some locations.
+Note that due to the heavy weight of these items, courier delivery is via Toll Ipec - this is a road service and may not be necessarily faster to some locations.
+We do require either an attended address or safe drop instruction if you choose courier delivyer.
 If you need your tumbler in a hurry, please check with us first but it is better to plan your purchase allowing for postage time.
 You can check postage cost by adding item(s) to the shopping cart and using the shipping estimator on that page - you can do this any time.
 We have a range of payment options to suit you - select at the checkout from Visa/Mastercard, PayPal, Bank Deposit or Cheque/Money Order.

 Do you have even more questions?
 You are bound to find the answer in one of the following websites: http://rocktumbler.com/questions.shtml